DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Managing-files/Outbound-files.md

 - Select the **Status** of the document you wish to review.
 The options are:
   - **Pending** – File has not been processed
   - **Processed** – File processing is complete
   - **Error** – An error was identified during file processing.
-The file has not been processed
+The file has not been processed.
+Example issue: the outbound file path hasn't been setup on the connection.
   - **Processing** – File is currently processing
   - **Archived** – The file has been archived
 - View the staging document by selecting **Staging document** from the ribbon.